HGARgG-0710/pycalc/README.md

     $ pycalc

-So, don't get scared off if you see any scary git output, probably it's just me cleaning the code or implementing a new feature :)
+So, don't panic if you see any scary git output, probably it's just me cleaning the code or implementing a new feature. :D